yodrew/yodrew.github.io/_pages/air.md

 	3. seal: black polar fleece, medium weight.
 Quality check: a 10-layer stack should measure 30-35mm high.
 	4. tricot or no-see-um netting
 	5. wood glue
+	6. paint, matte black, probably spray paint.
+Or glue black paper to one side of cardboard, both sides of baffles, before cutting
 2. follow instructions in [fabricate](/make#fabricate)
 3. determine exact vent location
 	- in blind, panel, or silencer
 	- whether it will attach at side or face opening
 	- vent must clear window handles, locks, and frame
 	- if used with a double blind, shade hole in insert from direct sunlight
-3. the plan adapts to walls between 4-8mm thick.
+4. the plan adapts to walls between 4-8mm thick.
 Just move walls and baffles slightly to accommodate it.
 Use these rules:
 	- keep inner wall flush with inner and left edges of end
 	- keep baffle _a_ flush with left edge of end
 	- move outer wall inward